 On June 13, 2018, the Lao government notified the MRC Secretariat of its intention to undertake the so-called Prior Consultation for the project.

 Under the MRC’s procedures, any infrastructural project “using the mainstream water during the dry season within the same basin”, as well as “during the wet season between two basins”, must undergo the prior consultation process.
-Applicable projects include large-scale irrigation and hydropower development which may cause significant impacts on the environment, water flow and quality of the Mekong mainstream.
+Applicable projects include large-scale irrigation and hydropower development, which may have significant environmental impacts on the flow and quality of the Mekong mainstream.

-As the procedures is clearly aimed to allow concerned parties to come to an agreement on how the consulted case should proceed, and as stressed by the MRC itself, is not meant to approve or disapprove the proposed project, it is generally perceived that the project has implicitly started accordingly.
+As the procedure is clearly intended to enable the parties involved to reach an agreement on how the consulted case should proceed, and as the MRC itself has stressed, it is generally understood that the project has implicitly commenced.

 During the wrap-up of the 6-month consultation, which ended in April 2019, the four-country members of the MRC had called on Laos through the official statement “to make every necessary effort to address and mitigate potential adverse cross-border impacts of the project” by taking into account recommendations provided in the Technical Review Report resulted from the consultation process.

-“We found that it (Pak Lay project) is needed for further identification of the transboundary environmental impacts considering great assessment and proper mitigation plans and measures,” Cambodia’s Reply Form read.
+“We found that it (Pak Lay project) is needed for further identification of the transboundary environmental impacts, considering a great assessment and proper mitigation plans and measures,” Cambodia’s Reply Form read.

 Thailand also shared similar comments, asking Laos to pay special attention to “potential socioeconomic and environmental transboundary impacts from the proposed project to affected communities in eight provinces of the country”, the MRC noted.